MultiSafepay/docs/content/payments/methods/wallet/wechatpay/integration-and-testing.md

 - Use [redirect](/api/#wechat-pay---redirect) orders, to redirect the customer to a MultiSafepay PayV2 page where the QR code is displayed under **Payment methods**.

-- Use [direct](/api/#wechat-pay---direct) orders, retrieve the `qr_url` and render the QR code using a third party application in your system to display it to the customer.
+- Use [direct](/api/#wechat-pay---direct) orders, retrieve the `qr_url` and render the QR code using a third-party application in your system to display it to the customer.

 For the WeChat Pay logo, see MultiSafepay GitHub – [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons).